IBM-Cloud/DevOps-Services-Docs/docs/faq/index.md

 # FAQ
 ##### Last updated: 7 January 2016

 Looking for more answers?
-Check out the [forum](https://developer.ibm.com/answers/smartspace/devops-services/), where you can ask questions and get advice from IBM developers and the IBM&reg; Bluemix&trade; DevOps Services community.
+Check out the [forum](https://developer.ibm.com/answers/smartspace/devops-services/), where you can ask questions and get advice from IBM developers and the IBM&reg; Bluemix&reg; DevOps Services community.
 ____

 -   [I see IBM DevOps Services is now called IBM Bluemix DevOps Services.
 Can you tell me more?](#q1)